Kovner/TCC_APIs/README.md

 Tableau Conference Sample Application
 =========

 This is sample code, and is not supported by Tableau.
-Please be kind and don't call Techincal Support for help - they don't know what this is!
+Please be kind and don't call Technical Support for help - they don't know what this is!

 What does it do?